DMM Belay Master 2 Review

 Compactness and Weight

-When it comes to gate security, it is hard to beat the system in place on the Belay Master.
+When it comes to gate security, it's hard to beat the system in place on the Belay Master 2.
 Numerous steps are needed to open or close this locker, and there is a very simple visual indicator — the plastic gate is hanging open — if you have failed to secure it locked all the way.
 That said, it is much more difficult to close than a simple auto-locker, which also has virtually no chance of coming open on its own, either.

-The Belay Master 2 has adequate clearance to clip into assisted braking belay devices like the Petzl Gri-Gri, as well as into tube style devices that require capturing one or two strands of rope as well as the keeper wire.
+The Belay Master 2 has adequate clearance to clip into assisted braking belay devices like the Petzl GriGri, as well as into tube style devices that require capturing one or two strands of rope as well as the keeper wire.
 Due to the plastic gatekeeper restricting where you can place your hand, the Belay Master 2 can feel easy to fumble when trying to clip large diameter gym ropes, and feels like it has a smaller useful clearance than it would seem at first glance.
-It's opening was considerably smaller than our Top Pick for belaying, the Edelrid HMS Bulletproof Triple FG.

 This is a locking carabiner specifically designed for use with belay devices to keep them from cross loading against the belay loop, thus reducing their strength.
 In gym climbing and sport climbing applications, this carabiner could be a useful addition to your kit and could help improve your margin of safety.
-For climbers looking for a carabiner to use in a broader variety of situations, we recommend checking out a standard HMS/pear style locker, such as our Editors' Choice winning Petzl Attache.
+For climbers looking for a carabiner to use in a broader variety of situations, we recommend checking out a standard HMS/pear style locker.

 — Andy Wellman